OlfaHal/Master-Thesis/README.md

-# Master Thesis: GNN + LLM Integration
+# Master Thesis: GNN and LLM Integration for Fraud Detection

 ## Project Description
 This project combines Graph Neural Networks (GNNs) with Large Language Models (LLMs) to explore advanced machine learning techniques for analyzing and processing structured and unstructured data.